Energy | Working Paper

 24 February 2012

-BY: RIOUS Vincent, Fabien Roques, Yannick Perez
+BY: RIOUS Vincent, Fabien Roques, PEREZ Yannick

 Demand response is a cornerstone problem in electricity markets under climate change constraint.
 Most liberalized electricity markets have a poor track record at encouraging the deployment of smart meters and the development of demand response.
 In Europe, different models are considered for demand response, from a development under a regulated regime to a development under competitive perspectives.
 In this paper, focusing on demand response and smart metering for mid-size and small consumers, we investigate which types of market signals should be sent to demand manager to see demand response emerge as a competitive activity.
 Using data from the French power system over the last 8 years, we compare the possible market design options to allow demand response to develop.
 Our simulations demonstrate that with the current market rules, demand response is not a profitable activity in the French electricity industry.
 Introducing a reserve and/or capacity remuneration could bring additional revenues to demand response providers and improve incentives to put in place demand response programs in a market environment.